A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Results

 The chromaticity functions for the conical sinuous antenna for $N=9$ are shown in \Cref{fig:con_sin_chromatic_functions}.
 The functions have fluctuations of much greater magnitude than the log spiral antenna.
 They are also much less regular across the band, as compared to the near sinusoidal chromaticity functions of the log spiral.

 The conical sinuous simulated data sets, with Gaussian 21cm signals added, were also fit using the physically motivated foreground model for various values of $N$. \Cref{fig:conical_sinuous_Z} summarises the evidences of these fits for models of the foreground and a Gaussian signal, and for the foreground alone.
-The same effect can be seen as was observed for the log spiral antenna is seen here, with the evidence rapidly dropping off at lower $N$, as the complexity of the foreground model becomes insufficient to fit the structure present, and reaching a peak at higher $N$.
+The same effect as was observed for the log spiral antenna can be seen here, with the evidence rapidly dropping off at lower $N$, as the complexity of the foreground model becomes insufficient to fit the structure present, and reaching a peak at higher $N$.

 It can be seen from \Cref{fig:conical_sinuous_Z}, that the fits using this conical sinuous antenna have lower $\Delta\log\mathcal{Z}$, and so less confidence in the signal detections at the peak evidence values, than fits using the log spiral antenna.
 This is indicative that the larger chromatic distortions of the conical sinuous antenna are more degenerate with the 21cm signal and harder to distinguish.
 This is demonstrated by \Cref{fig:con_sin_N_peak}, which shows the residuals and signal models for the highest evidence $N$ fits using the conical sinuous antenna, which were 13, 9, 11 and 13 for 1 hour integration with the galaxy down, 6 hours integration with the galaxy down, 1 hour integration with the galaxy up and 6 hours integration with the galaxy up, respectively.
 The low confidences of these detections demonstrate that if the antenna being used is too strongly chromatic, this physically motivated foreground model may be insufficient to allow the 21cm signal to be isolated.